 Trusting My Partner to Care for Baby

-It is common for women to want to be the main caretaker of their newborns.
+It is common for the birthing parent to want to be the main caretaker of their newborns.
 New moms are very connected to their infants, especially during the 4th Trimester.
-Many women struggle to leave their baby to the care of others, even from people they trust and love deeply.
-It can be scary or upsetting to […]
+Many birthing people struggle to leave their baby to the care of others, even from people they trust and love deeply.
+It can be scary […]